brillout/wildcard-api/docs/intro.template.md

 !OUTPUT ../readme.md
 !INLINE ./header.md --hide-source-path
 !MENU
-&nbsp;

 Goals:
  1. JavaScript library to make the creation of a custom API super easy.
  2. Debunk the common misconception that a generic API (REST/GraphQL) is a silver bullet.
-    A generic API is great for third party clients and large applications but is an unecessary burden for rapid prototyping and medium-sized applications.
+    A generic API is great for third party clients and large applications but is an unecessary burden for prototypes and medium-sized applications.

 With Wildcard,
 creating an API endpoint is as easy as creating a JavaScript function: